BREEAM is the industry mark of best practice for sustainable refurbishment and fit-out. Projects currently seeking certification can use either:

 If you would like to rate the In-Use performance of an existing building or portfolio of buildings, you can use BREEAM In-Use.
 See here for further information.

-BRE Global is currently piloting the BREEAM Non-Domestic Refurbishment 2014 scheme with 14 buildings of various types and size from around the UK.
+BRE Global is currently piloting the BREEAM Non-Domestic Refurbishment and fit-out 2014 scheme with 14 buildings of various types and size from around the UK.
 This includes retail, offices, industrial, education and healthcare buildings – and includes a number of historic / listed buildings.
 An example includes the IET’s Savoy Place and you can find out further details about this project at the link at the bottom of this page.

 The pilot aims to identify the opportunities and barriers for sustainable refurbishment, to test out the criteria and inform the science base - something that is at the core of all BREEAM schemes.